vmpyre/solana-handbook/docs/handbook/chapter5/token-2022.md

 - **Default account state**: Freezes all new token accounts so that users must interact with the project in some way to unfreeze the accounts/tokens.
 - **CPI guard**: Restricts how other programs can interact with your token by prohibiting certain actions inside cross-program invocations.
 - **Reallocate**: Some extensions can be enabled after account creation.
 Reallocate allows owners in this situation to reallocate their token account to create room for more extensions.
-For a complete explanation and guide about the Token 2022 Program and its extensions see [20].
+For a complete explanation and guide about the Token 2022 Program and its extensions see.